cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

    ]
 ~~~~~~~~~~~

-* Extended Key Usage (extKeyUsage). extensionValue is encoded as an array of CBOR ints (see {{EKU}} or unwrapped CBOR OID tags {{RFC9090}} where each int or OID tag encodes a key usage purpose.
+* Extended Key Usage (extKeyUsage). extensionValue is encoded as an array of CBOR ints (see {{EKU}}), unwrapped CBOR OID tags {{RFC9090}}, or CBOR PEN tags {{RFC9090}}, where each int or OID / PEN tag encodes a key usage purpose.
 If the array contains a single KeyPurposeId, the array is omitted.

 ~~~~~~~~~~~ CDDL
    KeyPurposeId = int / ~oid / pen